HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

 SPIR-V and DXIL intermediates formats.

-Add a new `shaders` directory under the `src` directory, then add a new `triangle_color.slang` file into the `shaders` directory with the following content :
+Add a new `shaders` directory under the `src` directory, then add a new `triangle_color.slang` file into the `src/shaders` directory with the following content :

     struct VertexInput {
        float3 position : POSITION;